jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 AMF Linux Support still [not official](https://github.com/GPUOpen-LibrariesAndSDKs/AMF/issues/4) and AMD GFX Cards are required to use VAAPI on linux.

 Zen is CPU only.
 No hardware acceleration for any form of video decoding/encoding.
-You need APU or dGPU.
-It will be a while before AV1 hardware acceleration shows up though (realistically 2020+).
+You need an APU or dGPU for hardware acceleration.

 Intel QSV Benchmarks on [Linux](https://www.intel.com/content/www/us/en/cloud-computing/cloud-computing-quicksync-video-ffmpeg-white-paper.html)